TrendingTechnology/nlp-space-news-topic-modeling/README.md

     ├── environment.yml               <- configuration file to create environment to run project on Binder ├── Makefile                      <- Makefile with commands like `make lint` or `make build` ├── README.md                     <- The top-level README for developers using this project.
-    ├── data
+    ├── app
+    │   ├── data                      <- data exported from training topic modeler, for use with API
+    |   └── tests                     <- Source code for use in API tests
+    |       ├── test-logs             <- Reports from running unit tests on API
+    |       └── testing_utils         <- Source code for use in unit tests
+    |           └── *.py              <- Scripts to use in testing API routes
+    |       ├── __init__.py           <- Allows Python modules to be imported from testing_utils
+    |       └── test_api.py           <- Unit tests for API
+    ├── api.py                        <- Defines API routes
+    ├── pytest.ini                    <- Test configuration
+    ├── requirements.txt              <- Packages required to run and test API ├── s*,t*.py                      <- Scripts to use in defining API routes ├── data
     │   ├── raw                       <- raw data retrieved from news publication
     |   └── processed                 <- merged and filtered data